gnss-sdr/gnss-sdr/README.md

 ```
 and then import the created project file into Eclipse:

-1) Import project using Menu File->Import
+1. Import project using Menu File -> Import
-2) Select General->Existing projects into workspace:
+2. Select General -> Existing projects into workspace:
-3) Browse where your build tree is and select the root build tree directory.
+3. Browse where your build tree is and select the root build tree directory.
 Keep "Copy projects into workspace" unchecked.
-4) You get a fully functional Eclipse project
+4. You get a fully functional Eclipse project

 Updating GNSS-SDR
 -----------------

-If you checked out GNSS-SDR some days ago, it is possible that some developer has updated files at the Git repository.
+If you cloned GNSS-SDR some days ago, it is possible that some developer has updated files at the Git repository.
 You can update your working copy by doing:
 ```
 $ git checkout master      # Switch to branch you want to update
 $ git pull origin master   # Download the newest code from our repository